quabot/quabot.github.io/docs/modules/tickets.md

 With the dropdown, you create a list of pre-defined topics the user needs to choose from to create their ticket.
 You can add up to 20 different topics to choose from!
 You can choose the Action Type on the Edit Panel page.
 You can customize the Dropdown Placeholder, minimum required and maximum required options.
 If multiple options are selected, they are combined to the ticket topic.

 Each option needs a name, description and a value.
 The value is what is used for the ticket topic.
 You might want this to be somthing different than the name, which is what is shown to the user.
+You can also add an optional emoji to be shown, this can be a custom emoji from your server.

 The dropdown will show below the panel message, allowing users to simply pick their options and create the ticket!